intel/stacks/hpcrs/docs/hpcrs_tutorial.md

 # HPCRS Tutorial -- Creating an Environment for Running Workloads

-In this tutorial we will walk through the steps to setup an environment for running workloads with the  High Performance Computing Reference Stack (HPCRS), using Kubernetes*, MPI, and the HPCRS image with QE on the SDP cloud.
+In this tutorial we will walk through the steps to setup an environment for running workloads with the  High Performance Computing Reference Stack (HPCRS), using Kubernetes*, MPI, and the HPCRS image with QE in a HPC cloud environment.

 We have tested these instructions with the following hardware and software configurations.
 This tutorial uses networking information like IP addresses that reflects our test network.
 Please update these instructions to reflect your network setup.